The bible states Jesus hit the road with twelve disciples, but what if there was a thirteenth and he went by the name of

 MATTHEW: Maybe we can bring it a little closer to home and tell us who you like in this week’s camel races.

-JESUS: Once again, Matthew, I’m not here to enrich your wallet.
+JESUS: Once again, I’m not here to enrich your earthly realm.

 MATTHEW: (SMILES) Old habits.

 CHESTER: Hey Big J, were out of wine and can you whip up some more of these kabobs.
 I love kabobs.

 As Jesus watched Chester throw another wooden skewer into the fire, he knew it would never work.
-He and Chester would never be friends and their parting would not have a happy ending.
-But little did he know it would be that night when he awoke in a fit of cold to find his missing blanket draped on a sleeping Chester.
+But little did he know how quickly it would end when he awoke that night in a fit of cold to find his missing blanket draped on a sleeping Chester.

 JESUS: That’s it.
 I’ve had it.
 Get up!

 CHESTER: What’s going on?
 Is it time for breakfast?

 JESUS: No!
 It’s the middle of the night.

 CHESTER: Then why are you waking us up?

 JESUS: Because I’ve had it.
 I don’t care if you are related to my cousin.
-Give me my blanket back.
+Give me back my blanket.

 CHESTER: But how am I supposed to sleep with only one?